 Unstable positive feedback loops

-With this kind of positive feedback loop – there is growing instability – if people are attracted to buy because of rising prices, there will come a moment when valuation of the stock changes and people look beyond rising prices to fundamental values.
-This can cause some investors to sell, and the positive feedback loop start to act in the opposite direction, with sellers causing falling price and falling prices causing more sellers.
-This is why many commodity booms are often followed by equally dramatic fall.
+With this kind of positive feedback loop – there is growing instability – if people are attracted to buy because of rising prices, there will come a moment when the valuation of the stock changes and people look beyond rising prices to fundamental values.
+This can cause some investors to sell, and the positive feedback loop starts to act in the opposite direction, with sellers causing falling price and falling prices causing more sellers.
+This is why many commodity booms are often followed by an equally dramatic fall.

 Positive feedback loops and a vicious cycle

 It may sound a contradiction in terms, but positive feedback loops can have a negative impact.
 A clearer label may be a vicious cycle.

 This is a very simple feedback loop for a poor developing economy with low GDP.

 Low GDP means there are little resources for investment.
 With low investment and lack of education, the economy is stuck with low GDP and poverty.